WolfwithSword/Minibot_Antennae/parts/README.md

 Use all 4 pins of the pogo connectors.

-Attach each LED to a 270ohm resistor.
+Attach each LED to a 270ohm resistor (realistically anything from 220-330ohm should be fine).

 The pogo connectors have support for 4 wires.
 Please make sure they line up properly.
 And double check the battery power/gnd to the board too.